machin3boy/Lachesis/PyLachesis/README.md

 In the upcoming sections, each method and critical property of `lachesis.py` will be discussed in detail.

 Before diving into the description of each class in `lachesis.py` and their corresponding methods, it's worth mentioning that the implementation of the Lachesis protocol is a complex task, encapsulating various classes and methods for different functionalities.
 This includes event processing, peer interactions, consensus mechanisms, and more.
-The script is designed to be as faithful as possible to the Fantom Lachesis protocol, ensuring that all core aspects of the protocol are properly represented.
+The script is designed to be as faithful as possible to the Fantom Lachesis protocol, ensuring that all core aspects of the consensus protocol are properly represented.

-In `automate_lachesis.py`, test automation allows us to examine the Lachesis consensus protocol behavior under various conditions, using both provided and custom test scenarios.
-It's an indispensable tool for validating the functionality of `lachesis.py`, facilitating extensive and automated test execution.

-Please note that this implementation is not just an abstract representation of the Lachesis consensus protocol.
+Please note that this implementation is not just an abstract high-level representation of the Lachesis consensus protocol.
 It's also been crafted to allow easy understanding, modification, and extension.
 As such, the structure and organization of the code in `lachesis.py`, as well as the testing procedure in `automate_lachesis.py`, has been carefully curated to promote readability and maintainability.
 If you have any suggestions for improvements or corrections, please don't hesitate to reach out.

+In `automate_lachesis.py`, test automation allows us to examine the Lachesis consensus protocol behavior under various conditions, using both provided and custom test scenarios.
+It's a tool for validating the functionality of `lachesis.py`, facilitating extensive and automated test execution.
+It is covered in more detail in the section `automate_lachesis.py`.

 Next, we will break down each class within `lachesis.py`, explaining the purpose of the class and each of its methods.
 This is designed to help you navigate the implementation and understand the roles and responsibilities of the different parts of the code.

-## `lachesis.py` in detail (to be completed)
+## `lachesis.py` in Detail (to be completed)

 #### globals